kyma-project/community/concepts/observability-strategy/strategy.md

-# General Strategy
+# From Observability to Telemetry - a strategy shift in Kymas Observability feature

 ## Motivation

-In the current (2022) setup of Kyma, the observability stack provides an opinionated and lightweight solution out of the box, which solves basic requirements for application operators.
-It does not focus on integration aspects that would support, for example, cross-runtime observations, advanced analytic tools, or reuse of users' existing observability infrastructure.
-Also, the current observability stack does not provide a guide how to extend the setup to become highly available (HA) with historical storage of the data.

-With such limited integration possibilities and providing only a very lightweight in-cluster solution, the current observability stack is missing a lot of usage scenarios, and the potential audience is very narrow.
-By moving the focus away from backend solutions towards vendor-neutral integration possibilities, Kyma runtime will meet the needs of a broader audience and open up possibilities for wider adoption.
+The Kyma project evolved over time, from an extensibility framework with "batteries included", to a runtime that focuses on providing Kubernetes building blocks with enterprise-grade quality.
+Up until now, the Kyma Observability feature is providing an out-of-the box in-cluster stack that gets you started immediately, but which does not qualify for the enterprise-grade qualities.
+Various observability backends are already available as managed services from different vendors fulfilling these criterias.
+The possibility for integration into these offerings will not only bring provide the missing value but also Openness - it is up to the users scenarios which observability system will fit best to the actual requirements.
+When Kyma supports a simple way of instrumenting, collecting and integration of the workloads telemetry data into available observability systems, leveraging the [OpenTelemetry](https://opentelemetry.io/) standards to provide integration options in a vendor-neutral approach, the Kyma Observability feature is ready for it's evolution too.

+With that, Kyma will shift the focus away from providing a full Observability solution; instead it will simplify the instrumentation and integration of telemetry data into external systems.

 ## Current Situation

-Observability can be split up in the following stages:
+The Observability domain can be split up in the following stages:
 1. **Instrumentation** of the user application
 2. **Collection** and preprocessing of the signals from the user application and the surrounding infrastructure, including metadata enrichment
 3. **Delivery** of the signal to an backend for storage
-4. Optionally, **aggregation** of the signals
-5. **Storage** of the signals
+4. **Storage** of the signals
-6. **Analysis**, querying, and dashboarding of the signals
+5. **Analysis**, querying, and dashboarding of the signals

 ![a](./assets/strategy-stages.drawio.svg)

-The current Kyma observability stack covers all stages, providing a lightweight end-to-end setup for basic needs.
+The current Kyma observability stack covers all mentioned stages, providing a lightweight and opinionated end-to-end setup inside the cluster, which solves basic requirements for application operators.
 It can mainly be configured at installation.
+It does not focus on integration aspects that would support, for example, cross-runtime observations, advanced analytic tools, or reuse of users' existing observability infrastructure.
+Also, the current observability stack does not provide a guide how to extend the setup to become highly available (HA) with historical storage of the data.

 ![Current observability stack](./assets/strategy-current.drawio.svg "Current observability stack")